vekatze/neut/book/src/development-environment.md

 [Rapid Prototyping](./rapid-prototyping.md) shows how the subcommand `neut zen` works in harmony with editors.

-[Editor Setup](./editor-setup.md) explains how to set up editors like Emacs, Vim, or Visual Studio Code.
+[Editor Setup](./editor-setup.md) explains how to set up editors like Emacs, Neovim, Vim, or Visual Studio Code.